The following Risk & Compliance Q&A provides comprehensive and up to date legal information covering:

 processing operations which, by virtue of their nature, scope and/or purposes, require regular and systematic monitoring of data subjects on a large scale, or

-processing on a large scale of special categories of data (ie sensitive personal data
+processing on a large scale of special categories of data (ie sensitive personal data) or personal data relating to criminal convictions and offences

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.